How to Fix QuickBooks Error Code 6130?

 - Access the file in QuickBooks from the C Drive.

-- The user is asked to create a portable file and get it saved to the C Drive.
+- The user is asked to create a portable file and save it into the C Drive.

 - Close the Company File.